Getachew7/email-agent/README.md

 - Gmail App Password has limited scope — cannot change your Google password
 - Emails are processed in memory only — never written to disk or logged
 - Groq does not train on API data per their privacy policy
+- Known automated senders are excluded from AI draft replies
-- For highly sensitive emails (banking, legal, medical) consider adding those senders to a skip list
+- For highly sensitive emails (banking, legal, medical) add those senders to `NO_DRAFT_SENDERS` to prevent drafting

 ---